gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

-    The main difference with the previous NVT script is the addition of the isotropic C-rescale pressure coupling with a target pressure of 1 bar.
-Some other differences are the addition of the *nstlog* and *nstenergy* commands to control the frequency at which information is printed in the log file and in the energy file (*edr*), and the removing the *gen-vel* commands.
-Run it using:
+    The main difference with the previous NVT script is the addition of the isotropic C-rescale pressure coupling with a target pressure of 1 bar :cite:`bernetti2020pressure`.
+    Another difference is the addition of the *nstlog* and *nstenergy* commands to control the frequency at which information is printed in the log file and in the energy file (*edr*).
+Note also the removing the *gen-vel* commands, because the atoms already have a velocity.

+..  container:: justify

+    Run the NPT equilibration using:

 ..  code-block:: bash